 As a result of this ongoing support, committed field rangers continue to log significant rates of arrests and convictions in their anti-poaching operations, strengthening the levels of protection for wildlife.

 The Tashinga Initiative aims to ensure that wildlife populations of the Zambezi Valley are protected against poaching and habitat degradation.
-One way in which Tashinga works toward its goal is by providing ranger training in environmental stewardship, which aims to:
+Some of the aspects that Tashinga Initiative addresses and which are particularly vital in Zimbabwe at this juncture are:

-- Equip rangers with the necessary skills to survive in the wild, and to carry out their challenging duties as dedicated conservationists.
+- To equip rangers with the necessary skills to survive in the wild through appropriate training

 - Strengthen the conservation and protection program.